TyyyHo/web_tiktok/README.md

 ## Features

 - Record video or take snapshots using the camera.
-- Add background music (BGM) to your video.
+- Add background music to your video.
 - Mix and process the final video using ffmpeg-wasm.
 - Download the created reels.